pacoispaco/artdatabanken-utils/README.md

 This is a personal project to investigate what can be and what can't be done with with [Artdatabankens](https://api-portal.artdatabanken.se/) API:s.
 As of February 13, 2025, there are five API:s described here: https://api-portal.artdatabanken.se/docs/services.

 Artportalen is a public Swedish crowd science service for registering species observations.
 It is developed and run by the Swedish Species Information Centre" at the Swedish University of Agricultural Sciences (SLU - Sveriges Lantbruksuniversitet).
+It

-# Requirements
+## Requirements

 It is developed with Python 3.
 The current dependencies are to Python3 standard modules and  the 'requests' module.

 In order to call the Artdatabanken API:s you need to register and account there and get API keys for the API:s you intend to use.
 These tools currently use the Obeservations API and the Species API.

-# To get started
+## To get started

 Clone the repo:
 ```bash